smhg/sepa-qr-data-php/README.md

 Set the identification code.
 Currently (?) only one value is allowed: SCT.

 ### setBic($bic)
-Set the AT-23 BIC of the beneficiary bank.
+Set the BIC of the beneficiary bank.

 ### setName($name)
-Set the AT-21 name of the beneficiary
+Set the name of the beneficiary.

 ### setIban($iban)
-Set the AT-20 account number of the beneficiary.
+Set the account number of the beneficiary.
 Only IBAN is allowed.

 ### setAmount($amount)
-Set the AT-04 amount of the credit transfer.
+Set the amount of the credit transfer.
 Currently (?) only amounts in Euro are allowed.

 ### setPurpose($purpose)
-Set the AT-44 purpose of the credit transfer.
+Set the purpose of the credit transfer.

 ### setRemittanceReference($remittanceReference)
-Set the AT-05 remittance information (structured).
+Set the remittance information (structured).
 Creditor reference (ISO 11649) RF creditor reference may be used.

 ### setRemittanceText($remittanceText)
-Set the AT-05 remittance information (unstructured).
+Set the remittance information (unstructured).

 ### setInformation($information)
 Set the beneficiary to originator information.